Develop Your Counseling Skills and Prepare for Licensure

 This program meets the requirements for licensure in most states.
 Contact a University Enrollment Coach for additional details.

 This Master’s degree program does not require applicants to take costly exams like the GRE.
 Why?
-Because we value your professional and life experience.
-You should get credit for what you already know.
+We value your professional and life experience, and you should get credit for what you already know.

 WASC Senior College and University Commission